brandonborkholder/glg2d/README.txt

 How to build

-This project uses maven, run mvn compile to complete the build.
+This project uses maven, run mvn package to build the jar in the ./target/ dir.